Certification Logistics Module Pilot: how to take part

 How to incorporate unit-level identifiers into an EHC

-You should incorporate Unit-level identifiers into the EHC at container number or seal number (usually box I.23).
+You should incorporate unit-level identifiers into the EHC at container number or seal number (usually box I.23).

-If goods are appropriately sealed for official recording of seals on the certificate, which should be at the unit-level, the seals should constitute the unit-level identifiers and be recorded as seal numbers.
-Where the identifiers do not constitute a seal, they should be recorded as container numbers.
+If goods are appropriately sealed for official recording of seals on the certificate, the seals should be the unit-level identifiers and be recorded as seal numbers.

 If these unit-level identifiers cannot all be inserted into box I.23, a schedule to the EHC should be created where the full list of unit-level identifiers can be provided and referenced to this box.